adelenelai/adelenelai.github.io/_posts/2022-04-02-translationIFaustAKS.md

-# Transcription & Translation (DE->EN) of a Conversation on Mendelssohn's Violin Concerto, I. Faust & A. K. Schreiber (2018)
+# Transcription-Translation of a Conversation on Mendelssohn's Violin Concerto, I. Faust & A. K. Schreiber (2018)

 *Author's Note 2025-04-30: this translation was done in 2022 and predated all the widely-accessible voice-to-text and translation tools we have today :).*